sir-lab/data-release/README.md

 ## <a href="https://github.com/sir-lab/data-release/blob/main/SoCC_2023_How_does_it_function.pdf" download>Download our paper </a>

-This is the repository for ***How Does It Function?
-Characterizing Long-term Trends in Production Serverless Workloads*** published at ACM SoCC 2023.
+This is the repository for <a href="https://dl.acm.org/doi/10.1145/3620678.3624783" download> ***How Does It Function?
+Characterizing Long-term Trends in Production Serverless Workloads*** published at ACM SoCC 2023 </a>.

 The paper analyzes the Huawei Public Cloud and Huawei Private Cloud datasets, which are available for download below.